Here is the new guidance. All guidance is available under the Resources and Guides heading.

 The Information and records management standard establishes how to manage information and records systematically.
 It sets out the minimum level of compliance that organisations must meet.

-Under the Electronic Transactions Act 2002 (ETA) and the Public Records Act 2005 (PRA), public offices and local authorities have conditions to meet before destroying the source information after converting to electronic form (referred to in this Guide as “digitisation”).
+Under the Contracts and Commercial Law Act 2017 (CCLA) and the Public Records Act 2005 (PRA), public offices and local authorities have conditions to meet before destroying the source information after converting to electronic form (referred to in this Guide as “digitisation”).

 A key element in effective information and records management is implementing disposal.